CYCLING IN THE HILLS AND MOUNTAINS OF THE VENETO

 You'll want tires that are durable, offer low rolling resistance, have a supple feel, and provide a pleasant ride sensation, but most important, are grippy and secure on the descents.
 25 mm is now the standard tire width, with some riders even mounting 28's if the fork and frame permit it.
 Wider tires are not slower--quite the opposite.
 Descending on worn or improperly inflated tires is asking for trouble.

 ● Protective eyewear is imperative: a speck of dust or a bug smashing into your eye while you're descending at high speed could be calamitous.
-Descending with your mouth open isn't a good idea either.
+The temple pieces of your sunglasses should be worn outside of your helmet straps, but not because it looks pro: if you should crash, you would want your glasses to fall off, not get embedded in your face, Descending with your mouth open isn't a good idea either.
 A few years ago I collided with a bee while descending the Montello.
 It hit my mouth and stung the inside of my lip, which immediately began to swell.
 Imagine what would have happened if I hadn't had my mouth closed!

 ● Sunscreen is a given, and insect repellant is recommended: there's nothing worse than laboring up a climb with an annoying gnat buzzing around your face, or having a nasty horsefly bite right through your shorts, leaving an itchy welt on your thigh or behind (so don't neglect those areas when you apply the bug repellant).

 ● Think twice about the items you carry in your jersey pockets.
 I know of a rider who crashed on a descent and had some ribs broken by his mini pump.
 (Why would anyone even want to carry in one's pockets items that are used infrequently?)